altdillon/viscalc/README.md

-Visual calculator app.
-The goal of this program is to provide a visual graphing tool to calc students, that can also give some basic information about the graph.
+This is a re tooling of a program I wrote last semester to help me in calc.
+It's meant to not only be useful to students taking calc 1 & 2, but to also help me learn about require.js and responsive design.